Metrics, Metrics, Metrics… anyone working in a call center knows how important they are. But how do you determine which metrics you need to focus on?

 I hope you will pop back in next week for Part 2, where I will discuss the metrics by which you should judge your agents’ performance.

-For more information on the Evolve IP Call Center Solution, Click hereCategories: Call Center
+For more information on the Evolve IP Call Center Solution, Click hereCategories: Contact Center